ChetanPalade/Weather_Info_BYCity-AdaptNxT-.nodejs/README.md

-# WEATHER-APP-API (AdaptNxt by using NodeJS
+# WEATHER-APP-API (AdaptNxt by using NodeJS)

+# Description:
+-Building a service that fetches and displays weather information based on user input (city or location).
+-Fetched weather data from an external API(CAN USE WEATHERSTACKAPI FOR FREE) -Displayed weather information for a given city

-# UInstallation To run this project install it locally using npm:
+# Installation To run this project install it locally using npm:
   - npm init -y
   - npm install
   - node server.js